Cameras and recording devices in mainland China

 Violating this policy may result in suspension or termination of your Airbnb account.
 In addition, you should ensure that your use of security cameras and other recording devices is consistent with applicable local laws and regulations.

 Rules for hosts with listings in mainland China

-If you’re a host with listings in mainland China and you have any type of security camera or other recording device that guests must use for listing access, in common space of a luxury property (specifically defined as “resorts”, “castles”, or “villas” property types), or a private or shared room, we require that you indicate its presence in your House Rules even if it’s not turned on or hooked up.
+If you’re a host with listings in mainland China and you have any type of security camera or other recording device that guests must use for listing access, in common space of a luxury property (specifically defined as “resorts”, “castles”, or “villas” property types), or a private or shared room, we require that you indicate its presence in the Things to know section under Health & safety even if it’s not turned on or hooked up.
 We also require you to disclose if an active recording is taking place.
 If a host discloses the device after booking, Airbnb will allow the guest to cancel the reservation and receive a refund.
 Host cancellation penalties may apply.

 Rules for guests with reservations in mainland China

 If you’re a guest, Airbnb Standards require that you not spy on other people, or otherwise violate others’ privacy.
 Our policy prohibits the use of a security camera or any other recording device by a guest to monitor a host or any third party present in the listing without the consent of that person.
 We encourage you to discuss the use of security cameras and other recording devices by using Airbnb’s messaging feature.

 What's considered a security camera or a recording device